Tuesday, November 1, 2016

 We feel that, since the seats are a sort of stand-alone phase of the restoration, we set a goal of a small number (2?) of finished seats to be used as an example of what we can do.
 They could even be a remote presence where the body will never go.
 The foundries are aware of this and their policy is to produce one of each part as a sample before making a complete run.
 Some of the items will require patterns, which will make the first piece expensive but, in the long run, may make the job less expensive and of higher quality.
 Some pieces may not require any pattern except for the original serving as only a minimal one.[1]

-Depending on the size and complexity of each component may be (not necessarily a casting), it may be necessary to purchase the entire quantity while for others only what is necessary for the ‘display seats’ will be ok.[2]
+Depending on the size and complexity of each component (not necessarily a casting), it may be necessary to purchase the entire quantity while for others only what is necessary for the ‘display seats’ will be ok.[2]
 (We are also considering spreading the word out to the trolley/RR ‘industry’ to see if other groups might be interested in joining in.)

 We understand that the car body had been stripped of its seating when it was deaccessioned by the PLI or by the Vallees when it came to the Sabbatus site.